pybash1/rrpm-docs/the-config.toml-file.md

 ### \[cli] Section

 * `display_output`: Boolean that determines if the raw output of the commands ran or shown or not.
-* `extensions`: List of strings where each determines the file name of an extension.
+* `ignore_extension_load_error`: Boolean that determines whether to ignore extension loading errors or not.

 ### \[extensions] Section

-* `ignore_extension_load_error`: Boolean that determines whether to ignore extension loading errors or not.
+* `presets`: List of strings where each determines the file name of a preset extension.
+* `hooks`: List of strings where each determines the file name of a hook extension.